 With cycling parents, all four children learnt to ride before starting school, have been on bike rides and cycling holidays for as long as they can remember, and have been taught to ride competently and confidently on the road.
-As part of families in which cycling has been normalised, they all take cycling for granted.
-This makes them different from most of their friends, but perhaps because three of them at least are still relatively young, that doesn’t seem to be a problem; cycling’s simply something which they do.
+Part of families in which cycling has been normalised, they take cycling for granted.
+This makes them different from most of their friends, but perhaps because three of them at least are still relatively young, that doesn’t seem to be a problem; cycling’s simply something they do.

-As cyclists themselves none of the parents is naïve about the cycling situation, and think long and hard about giving their children more cycling freedom.
+As cyclists themselves none of the parents is naïve about the cycling situation, and they think long and hard about giving their children more cycling freedom.
 Only Sashi and Kyle’s son, Ray, who is 15, is allowed to ride on roads unaccompanied.
 Sara and Doug’s son, Ben, who’s 11, is currently allowed to ride alone only under specific conditions, though Sara thinks he’s almost at the point where they’ll let him ride with less constraint.
 “I’ll feel a bit worried when he goes off by himself”, she says, “but we know he’s a good rider.The problem is we can’t be sure how other road users will treat him.
 But then that applies when I’m riding too.”

 These parents understand, but resist, the sentiments of other parents we met during our fieldwork, parents such as Brian from Leeds who, when talking about his two teenage children who had cycled occasionally when they were young, said:

 “Neither child ever asked to cycle to school, so we never had to sort that out.
 And from my own point of view I was really pleased that they didn’t want to, because I find cycling around here incredibly dangerous … I was quite pleased that they never particularly wanted to cycle, I never encouraged them cycling, and eventually neither of them cycled … it just sorted of fizzled out.”